 Casual is not in your style vernacular.
 Sure, ‘freedom night’ may be delayed a little while longer but you’re hellbent on a seizing the day.
 To see and be seen.
 In the park, pub, office…location is inconsequential, statement is key.

 Your google search history reads like an aspiring Charlie Dimmock.
-How does one preserve £1.99 tulips?
-Can you water too much?
-Where can I buy a “shabby chic”, but not blindingly expensive raised planter?
-The fact you don’t have a garden is quite minor: flowers are your life now.
-They keep you company, brighten up your windowsill and conversational interludes on Houseparty are coloured in with statements like, “I found the best wildflower seeds the other day.”
-While some may loathe the phrase “day to night,” this is exactly what you want in a dress.
+The fact you don’t have a garden is minor in the great grand scheme of thing - flowers are your life now.
+WhatsApp conversation is now frequently coloured in with “I found the best wildflower seeds the other day,” and other such like observations.
+Some may loathe the phrase “day to night,” but this is exactly what you want in a summer dress.

-Multiple slack channels, Zooms, Google Hangouts.
-To some, juggling this new world tech order causes fatigue by 10am, but not you.
-Friends message with notes of boredom and selfies in their garden, but you cannot relate.
-“Sorry, on a call – chat later x” is a common response.
+Friends message with notes of boredom and selfies in their garden.
+“Sorry, on a call – chat later x” is your auto response.
 Your style approach come high summer?
 Corporate-casual.
 Read: reaches for an oversized white shirt dress to exude boardroom professionalism.
-Even if you are - in fact - in your bedroom.
+Even if you are, in fact, in your bedroom.